mohamednafalriswan/Weather/README.md

 ## Overview

-This simple weather app provides users with current weather information based on their location.
+This simple weather app dashboard provides users with current weather information based on the location.

 ## Features